Skip to main content

 Month 1: Pass your exam, get your call sign.
 Program your radio with CHIRP.
 Listen more than you talk.
 Find a friendly net and check in.

 Month 2 to 3: Make your first 5 QSOs.
-Upgrade your stock antenna for $15 to $20 (this makes a bigger difference than upgrading the radio).
+Upgrade your stock antenna for $15 to $20 (this makes a bigger difference than upgrading the radio, as covered above).
 Learn about VHF vs UHF propagation from experience.

-Month 4 to 6: If you're hooked, consider upgrading to a BF-5RH PRO or Yaesu FT-65R.
-Explore simplex (no repeater) contacts.
-Join a local club.
-Start thinking about POTA or emergency volunteering.
+Month 4 to 6: If you're hooked, consider a BF-5RH PRO, a TD-H9, or a Yaesu if build quality matters more than price.
+Explore simplex (no repeater) contacts, join a local club, and look into POTA or emergency volunteering.

 After 6 months: You'll know what you want.
 The best handheld ham radios roundup and our Baofeng guide can help you pick your next radio based on where the hobby has taken you.
 Check our band chart to understand what frequencies your license class grants.